lilianahanna51-web/liliaanahanna51-web.github.io-/project.md

 ## 2. Data Description

-The dataset used in this study is the **Diabetes dataset** from `sklearn.datasets.load_diabetes`.
-It contains clinical measurements from 442 patients, each with the following 10 standardized predictors:

-- **age** — patient age in years
-- **sex** — encoded sex variable
-- **bmi** — body mass index
-- **bp** — blood pressure
-- **s1–s6** — six serum biochemical markers

-All features are preprocessed (standardized to mean 0 and variance 1), making them ideal for models that rely on feature scaling such as Lasso and Ridge.
+This study draws on the widely used diabetes dataset provided through the scikit-learn machine-learning library.
+The dataset contains baseline clinical measurements from 442 patients, represented through ten standardized predictors that capture essential aspects of metabolic and physiological health.
+These variables include patient age, a sex indicator, body mass index (BMI), blood pressure, and six serum biomarkers that together reflect insulin sensitivity, lipid metabolism, and broader metabolic function.
+All predictors have been normalized to have a mean of zero and unit variance, a preprocessing step that ensures each feature contributes on a comparable scale and enables regularized models such as Ridge and Lasso Regression to operate effectively.
+The structured, clinically meaningful nature of this dataset makes it well suited for evaluating the predictive performance of different regression-based machine-learning approaches.

 ### 2.1 Target Variable